Mystery of the Black Madonna

 Henri Matisse, one of my favorite painters, lived and painted in Nice for much of his life, he loved the city and left it many artworks in his will.
 Aside from his mad juxtapositions of color and pattern, I love Matisse because, when he could no longer paint, he began cutting images out of colored paper in order to continue creating.

-There is something about his courage, good will, and out-of-the-box innovation that completely captures my heart.
+Something about his courage, good will, and out-of-the-box innovation that completely captures my heart.
 His character in the book, though fictitious, reflects my impression of him, gathered from several biographies and a life-long familiarity with his art.

 Tarot, first introduced to me by Mary K. Greer, taught me much about the interplay between symbols and the day-to-day reality of ordinary life.
 The cards open the doors to insights, ideas and imaginative flights I might never otherwise take.
 In times of confusion they help me connect the dots between seemingly random events, and allow me to discern patterns in both my own actions and those of others.